brillout/react-streaming/README.md

 > Instead of emiting a stream error, React swallows the error on the server-side and retries to resolve the `<Suspense>` boundary on the client-side.
 > If the `<Suspense>` fails again on the client-side, then the client-side throws the error.
 >
-> This means that errros occuring during the stream are handled by React and there is nothing for you to do on the server-side.
+> This means that errors occuring during the stream are handled by React and there is nothing for you to do on the server-side.
 That said, you may want to gracefully handle the error on the client-side e.g. with [`react-error-boundary`](https://www.npmjs.com/package/react-error-boundary).
 >
 > You can use `options.onBoundaryError()` for error tracking purposes.

+#### Aborting server rendering

+You may want to set a timeout for React rendering as mentioned [here](https://react.dev/reference/react-dom/server/renderToPipeableStream#aborting-server-rendering) and [here](https://react.dev/reference/react-dom/server/renderToReadableStream#aborting-server-rendering).

+For `renderToPipeableStream` we return `abort` as part of `Result` from `renderToStream` and for `renderToReadableStream` you can use `options.streamOptions` which accepts the `signal` parameter.
+These then work as per the React docs linked.

 ### `useAsync()`